vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 * **Origin mismatch**
   - Image origin = picture center.
   - Waypoint origin = ego vehicle's position.
-Adds extra mis-alignment, since for instance, we were rotating the waypoints around a different axis than the optical axis we were implicitely rotating the image around.
+Adds extra mis-alignment, since for instance, we were rotating the waypoints around a different axis than the optical axis we were implicitely rotating the image around; the model can't learn a mapping to correct for this different axis, because it is not constante, the error is due to measurement errors that vary through data points.

 ### Future idea
 Generate a Bird’s-Eye View (BEV) centered on the ego vehicle's position, so affine transformations would be more consistent.